 An update in 2012 showed that treatment based on an integrase inhibitor was superior to treatment, including a potentiated protease inhibitor or NNRTIs.
 It also showed that differences in results according to viral load were lower for the integrase inhibitors than the potentiated protease inhibitors and NNRTIs.

-Studies on Improvement Against 0 Treatment of HIV Infection Has Not Evaluated Treatments of "First Line".
+Studies on Improvement Against 0 HIV Infection Treatment Has Not Evaluated “First Line” Treatments.

 Only randomized studies and prospective cohort studies involving people initiating first-line HAART were included.
 The primary outcome was the efficacy of treatment at 48, 96 and 114 weeks.
 Success was defined as an undetectable viral load reported based on intent to treat.
 Thus, changing the treatment for any reason was therefore considered to be flawed.

-Overall, patients had an initial mean age of 37 years, 75% were men and 61% were white.
-At baseline, the mean CD4 cell count was 262 cells / mm3.
-And the viral load was of 63.000 copies / ml, respectively.
+Overall, patients had an average age of 37 years, 75% were men and 61% were white.
+At baseline, the mean cell count CD4 were 262 cells / mm3.
+And the viral load was 63.000 copies / ml, respectively.
 Patients took an average of 4,8 tablets in 1,6 daily doses.

 The main treatment structures were tenofovir / emtricitabine (44%), thymidine based (28%) and abacavir / lamivudine (10%).
 The third major drugs were NNRTIs (50%), potentiated protease inhibitors (28%) and integrase inhibitors (12%).

 Anti-HIV Treatment Has Improved Quality of Life of Diagnosed People